emqx/mqttbs/README.md

 ![point-to-point](_assets/p2p.png)

-A use case for this scenario is presented as:
+A use case of this scenario for brokers deployed on single node is presented as:
 <table>
 	<tr>
 		<td>Use case</td>